smart-data-models/dataModel.Battery/StorageBatteryDevice/doc/spec_DE.md

         model: https://schema.org/Text
         type: Property
     brandName:
-      description: 'Brand Name of the item.'
+      description: Brand Name of the item
       type: string
       x-ngsi:
         model: https://schema.org/Text
         type: Property
     capacityCnnn:
       description: 'Remaining energy as a function of the discharge time for 6 keys according the temperature of reference.
-Each Key is a structured value with the format {`Cnnn`:[`value1`,`value2`]} describing the different measurement of [CapacityCnnn].'
+Each Key is a structured value with the format {`Cnnn`:[`value1`,`value2`]} describing the different measurement of [CapacityCnnn]'
       properties:
         C001:
           items: